San-Francisco-Crime-Prediction/modeling-and-statistics/README.md

 This second job works as a word count too, but this time the counting is done from some grouped values to know the distribution with respect to another parameter.
 This job takes as input the output of the previous job.
 On the mapper, each of them read the file output of the previous job and it writes on the context as key the value of the column of the top-k occurences and the value of the corresponding column choosen from the parameter that has been set and as value "1".
 The reducer sum up all these values and output the result on a new folder "distribution_out".

 ### Validation of the output
 To debug and verify correctness of these jobs, for each of the analyses we have performed hive queries and compared results.
+These are reported below.

 ### Analyses performed